 Angel Investors Pumped $24 Billion Into Startups.
 Here's How to Get Your Share.
+As an active angel investor myself, here is my priority list of eight recommended preparation activities when you're looking for funding.

 Angel investors are still the lifeblood of early-stage startups, despite the surge of activity in crowdfunding and an increasing early interest from venture capitalists.
 According to the Angel Capital Association, at least 300,000 people have made angel investments in the last two years, totaling $24 billion in the U.S. alone.
 These are all accredited investors who risk their own money.